HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

  - User testing indicates the product is relatively easy to use at the skill level of the user personas.
  - User testing indicates the product is intuitive based on the experience of the user personas.
  - User testing indicates the product doesn't have a steep learning curve, i.e. the learning process is efficient and does not contain any major barriers.
- - User testing indicates the ability to quickly recognise whether the product is appropriate for their needs.
+ - User testing indicates the ability to quickly recognize whether the product is appropriate for their needs.
  - Invalid input protections are in place, preventing the user from passing out-of-bounds or inapplicable inputs to the product.
 These can include things like negative values and large/small values where they are not expected.
 This can be tested with automated testing.
  - The product's interface is accessible to most users and contains basic accessibility options like font size adjustment, colour-blindness support, and keyboard shortcuts.

 **Reliability**
 This requirement will be verified by mitigating the causes of program failure and being easily obtained.
 Verification will be achieved if:
  - The product reliably performs consecutive simulations an arbitrary number of times.
-This number should be reasonable, but is expected to be between or larger than 5,000 - 20,000 times [6].
+This number should be reasonable but is expected to be between or larger than 5,000 - 20,000 times [6].
 This can be tested with unit testing.
  - The product is widely available to use.
 It should be downloadable from an easily accessible website.
  - The product does not lose data from the current batch of simulations in the event of failure.
 Data collected up to the point of failure should be stored in a usable fashion that allows it to be read and displayed.